Supermillhouse/Millies-Stats/README.md

 v0.0.2.6

--Added Dragon's Teeth
+- Added Dragon's Teeth
--Maps and mode only
+- Maps and mode only
--No aditional weapon images at the moment as i don't have the entire list.
+- No aditional weapon images at the moment as i don't have the entire list.

 v0.0.2.3

--Added Weapon Stats
+- Added Weapon Stats

 v0.0.2.1

--Added Naval Strike
+- Added Naval Strike

 v0.0.1.8